How to Preserve the Freshness of Flower Bouquets?

 You Can Make Your Own Flower Food

-The small packets that come with many floral arrangements help to keep flowers fresh by containing sugar to provide a little sustenance; citric acid to maintain the pH low and acidic, which helps water run up the stems a little faster and may decrease wilting; and antibacterial powder.
-If your arrangement didn't come with a feeding packet or you've run out, you can prepare your own every time you change the water or before cutting the stems.
-Here's how to do it: To assist battle bacterial development, combine a few drops of bleach or a clear liquor like vodka or gin with a few drops of clear soda or superfine sugar to feed the blooms, and then break a vitamin C tablet and apply it to decrease the pH.
+If your floral arrangement didn't come with a packet or if you have run out of them, you can create your own solution each time you change the water or before cutting the stems.
+Here's a simple recipe: Add a few drops of bleach or a clear liquor like vodka or gin to prevent bacterial growth, mix in a few drops of clear soda or superfine sugar to provide nutrients to the blooms, and finally, crush a vitamin C tablet and add it to lower the pH level.

 Thank you for this.
 Insights are very helpful!